 CCF says Chipotle is shying away from addressing the controversy directly.
 “Chipotle’s attempt at distraction by referencing tobacco seeks to avoid answering our criticism that they are promoting discredited food science,” Berman said in an emailed statement.

-Bad publicity is never good, but Emily Balsamo, a food industry analyst with Euromonitor International, says the attack campaign and the pending lawsuit probably won’t have an effect on the average consumer.
+Bad publicity isn't good, but Emily Balsamo, a food industry analyst with Euromonitor International, says the attack campaign and the pending lawsuit probably won’t have an effect on the average consumer.

 “The kind of person who is really into Chipotle is not necessarily trying to avoid GMOs at all costs,” she said.
 “It’s a young person who is looking for a fast meal that seems healthier than McDonald’s.”